KubaO/resilient-ll-parsing-py/README.md

 - skip a token, and continue with the next iteration of the current loop,
 - break out of the inner loop, and let the outer loop handle recovery.

-The top-most loop must use the "skip a token" solution, because it needs to consume all of the input tokens.
+The top-most loop must use the "skip a token" solution, because it needs to consume all the input tokens.

 ## Improving Resilience